Food & Agriculture

 GMOs – The Future of Food?

-The term genetically modified organisms refers to plants, animals, or microorganisms which have had their DNA modified to enhance certain features.
+The term genetically modified organisms refers to plants, animals, or microorganisms which have had their DNA altered to enhance certain features.
 Foods produced which contain GM organisms are called GM foods.

 GM foods were developed to stabilise crop yields, improve food security, and increase profit margins.
-These miracle seeds grow into crops which are resistant against diseases, herbicides, and drought, they also grow faster and can have greater nutritional qualities.
+These miracle seeds grow into crops resistant to diseases, herbicides, and drought.
+They also grow faster and can have greater nutritional qualities.
 Animals have been bred to reap similar benefits for human consumption.

-Critics state that the use of GMOs could have serious implications for human health and the environment.
+Critics state that GMOs could have profound implications for human health and the environment.
 GM foods have a higher possibility of causing allergic reactions, antibiotic resistance, immunosuppression, and potentially cancers.

 Environmental concerns include the risk of outcropping, the negative impact on insects and other species, loss of biodiversity, and the contamination of local ecosystems.
 There is also an ethical debate regarding genetic engineering, as the manipulation of human and animal genes and the potential health risks are not fully understood.
 The practice is also detrimental to smaller family-owned farms as traditional farming practices die out and are dominated by agricultural corporations and the use of technology.

-The famous legal case involving Monsanto highlights various issues involved with GM foods.
-The agricultural biotech giant came up against a small-town farmer after the company's genetically modified canola was discovered in his crops, Monsanto argued that the patented seeds were being used without a license, and won.
+The famous legal case involving Monsanto highlights various issues related to GM foods.
+The agricultural biotech giant came up against a small-town farmer after the company's genetically modified canola was discovered in his crops.
+Monsanto argued that the patented seeds were being used without a license and won.

 Fruit and vegetables are displayed on tables at a farmers market in Mississippi